 From 2018 through 2022, an annual average of about 7.07 mp of Gulf Spanish mackerel were landed by anglers on shore, private/leased vessels, charter vessels and headboats (Table 3.3.11).
 Anglers in Alabama and West Florida, combined, accounted for, on average, 98.2% Gulf Spanish mackerel recreational landings during that time.
-In turn, they were followed by anglers in Mississippi, Louisiana and Texas who harvested Gulf Spanish mackerel.
+In turn, they were followed by anglers in Mississippi, Louisiana and Texas who harvested Gulf Spanish mackerel.19

 Table.
 3.3.11.
-Gulf Spanish mackerel (lb ww) recreationally harvested (AB1) from Gulf EEZ by state/area, 2018 - 2022.
+Gulf Spanish mackerel in lb whole weight recreationally harvested (AB1) from Gulf EEZ by state/area, 2018 - 2022.